etam4260/rhud/.github/CONTRIBUTING.md

 Derived from the CONTRIBUTING.md file for dplyr https://github.com/tidyverse/dplyr/blob/main/.github/CONTRIBUTING.md -->

-# Contributing to hudr
+# Contributing to rhud

-This outlines how to propose changes to hudr...
+This outlines how to propose changes to rhud...

 ### Fixing typos